renpy/renpy/sphinx/source/config.rst

     and :var:`config.show` is used to show a new image.
 This should have the same signature as :func:`renpy.scene`.

-.. var:: config.screenshot_callback = ...
+.. var:: config.screenshot_callback : Callable

     A function that is called when a screenshot is taken.
 The function is called with a single parameter, the full filename the screenshot